Physiological defects in cabbage

 Tip burn in cabbage

 The internal tip burn of cabbage (Brassica oleracea var. capitata) is a significant quality issue.
-The discoloring and desiccation of inner head leaves can render entire crops worthless.
+The discoloration and desiccation of inner head leaves can render entire crops worthless.
 This condition, often attributed to a regional calcium shortage, is a crucial area of our research.

 The shortage is not caused by decreased calcium supply to the plant but rather by calcium transport characteristics inside the plant.